LIVING WITH VISION LOSS

 In 2017, we expanded our reach with the launch of this website and a joined effort with Ophthalmic Edge to empower patients living with all causes of vision loss, and to educate the professionals that serve them.

 OEPatients.org, provides practical tips and encouraging advice for living well with vision loss.
-An insider’s guide, filled with a wide-range of constructive ideas and strategies in categories that include: Accessibility & Technology, Making Adjustments, Health & Well-Being.
+An insider’s guide, filled with a wide-range of constructive ideas and strategies in categories that include: Accessibility & Technology, Making Adjustments, Health & Well-Being and the OE Patients Podcast.

 The Association is based in Manhattan Eye, Ear & Throat Hospital at 210 East 64 Street in NYC.
 In collaboration with the hospital, we present a series of events on Accessibility Resources for People with Visual Impairments.
 Schedules for upcoming events and recaps of past events are at OEPatients.org/events.